 Ten Insights into Italian Culture: #7 – Italian Cuisine

-Cuisine in Italy is very regional and does not begin and end at pasta and pizza.
+Italian cuisine is very regional and does not begin and end at pasta and pizza.
 There is a wide variety of regional specialties ranging from the polenta and rabbit stew of Como, to the risotto of Milan, to the arancini of Rome.
 Other regional dishes include:

 - Risi e bisi from Venice